-It is recommended that Council NOTES the unconfirmed minutes of the Conservation Advisory Committee held on 27 June 2007 forming Attachment 1 to this Report;
+It is recommended that Council NOTES the unconfirmed minutes of the Conservation Advisory Committee held on 27 June 2007 forming Attachment 1 to Report CJ151-08/07;

 The Conservation Advisory Committee is a Council Committee that advises Council on issues relating to biodiversity and the management of natural areas within the City of Joondalup.
 The Conservation Advisory Committee meets on a monthly basis.